xiyue-cheng/atomate2-artatop/README.md

 License and citation
 --------------------
 The project is an add-on / extension.
-It uses the same license as Atomate2.
+It uses the BSD 3-Clause License.
 The license text is available in the repository [LICENSE](LICENSE).
 If you use atomate2-artatop, please cite the following repository:

 ```@software{artatop_workflow,